Skip to main content

 --

 Screening estimate (Domenico analytical).
-Our Monte Carlo ensemble shifts arrival significantly earlier at P5 — screening says 96 years, Monte Carlo says 5.
+Our Monte Carlo ensemble shifts arrival significantly earlier at P5 — screening says 96 years, Monte Carlo P5 is 19.
 That difference reverses the remedy recommendation.
 See full analysis →

 Net Present Value Comparison